artgins/yunetas/docs/doc.yuneta.io/installation.md

 Install additional Python dependencies (`scripts` directory will be added to path):

+    # this don't work
     cd ./scripts
     pip install -r requirements.txt

+    # use this
+    pipx install kconfiglib

 ## Configure .bashrc